-After a small presentation of the quality features of the Styrian pumpkin seed oil all participants of the tasting got the chance to test three Styrian and two foreign oils without knowing their origins (blind taste testing).
-On the photo above I am checking the viscosity of the five oils.
+After a small presentation of the quality features of the Styrian pumpkin seed oil, all participants of the tasting got the chance to test three Styrian and two foreign oils without knowing their origins (blind taste testing).
+In the photo above I am checking the viscosity of the five oils.

-I was especially impressed how big the difference between Styrian pumpkin seed oil and foreign oils really is.
+I was especially impressed by how big the difference between Styrian pumpkin seed oil and foreign oils is.
 Even the seeds themselves tasted very different (left = foreign, right = local).
-After the tasting we spent some time for discussing our experiences and having a talk about general questions regarding the production of pumpkin seed oils.
+After the tasting, we spent some time discussing our experiences and having a talk about general questions regarding the production of pumpkin seed oils.

 The tasting took place at Gasthaus Stainzerbauer, a traditional restaurant in the centre of Graz.
-By the way if you visit this restaurant don’t forget to check the murals in the yard of the building which show old views of Graz and some depictions of historic events.
+By the way, if you visit this restaurant don’t forget to check the murals in the yard of the building.
+They show old views of Graz and several depictions of historic events.